 Essential hot pot ingredients

-Now is the fun part.
 I love shopping for hot pot ingredients because you have practically unlimited options.
-And it’s a fact that almost everything will taste good thrown into a hot pot.
 Here are a few food groups that I recommend.
 It’s almost impossible to make a grocery list when it comes to hot pot ingredients because each grocery store carries so many different things.
 You should check out each food group and try to get a few diverse items from each group.

 Meat and seafood

-Some of my personal favorites include sliced beef, sliced lamb, and fish balls.
+Some of my personal favorites include thinly sliced beef, sliced lamb, and fish balls.
 Here is a list of meat and seafood:

-Ideally you should shop for these ingredients at an Asian grocery store.
+It would be the most ideal if you have access to an Asian grocery store.
 Because you can find machine-sliced meat that is intended for use in hot pot.
 You can find these meats in the freezer section or refrigerated section.
 For the frozen type, the meat slices are rolled and packed in plastic containers.
 You can also use thinly sliced meat that is intended for Japanese shabu shabu or Korean BBQ.

-Seafood such as shrimp, squid, and sliced fish filets all work well in hot pot.
+Seafood such as shrimp, squid, and sliced fish filets all work well in a hot pot.
 But my personal favorite is fish balls, which you can find in the freezer section.
-99 Ranch Market carries a type of fish ball that is filled with lobster.
-(OMG it is SO GOOD!)
+99 Ranch Market and H mart carry filled fish balls, with shrimp, pork and lobster.
+They are SO GOOD!

 One thing to remember is to never leave meat in the hot broth and forget about it.
 The thinly sliced meat usually needs less than 30 seconds to cook through.
 What I usually do is hold the meat with my chopsticks and dip it in the hot broth, then immediately take it out when the color has just changed to cooked (or medium rare, sometimes).